 So where do we start?

 What do you waste in one day?
 Be conscious on this particular day.
-Keep a little note in your phone, or better yet, I dare you to save all of the things you would normally throw away in one day.
+Keep a note in your phone, or better yet, I dare you to save all of the things you'd normally throw away in one day.
 The wrappers, coffee cups, dirty napkins, chip bags, etc…Not only would you feel unclean and messy, but it puts into perspective what you are expelling out into the world.
 If you feel dirty saving it, why would you pollute it to the earth?

 Next, I've made 5 simple steps that have really helped me in the beginning, and throughout my adventure!